A few possible gastrointestinal issues from alcohol use include:

 - Brain damage: Alcohol interferes with the brain communication pathways, affecting mood, emotion, and bodily reactions.

 When alcohol abuse goes untreated, it can progress into addiction, a mental reliance, or dependence, a physical reliance.
 If a person becomes dependent on alcohol and tries to stop the use of it, they will likely experience withdrawal symptoms, some of which can be life-threatening.

-A medically-assisted detoxification program can help individuals with an alcohol use disorder overcome their dependence on alcohol so they can prepare for treatment.
+A medically-assisted detoxification program for alcohol can help individuals with an alcohol use disorder overcome their dependence on alcohol so they can prepare for treatment.
 Many inpatient alcohol treatment centers include detox programs as part of their treatments.

-For the best results and to help avoid relapse, detoxification should always be followed by formal treatment, which may include counseling, behavioral therapy, and a number of other treatments as determined by individual need.
+For the best results and to help avoid relapse, detoxification should always be followed by formal treatment, which may include counseling, behavioral therapy, and a number of other treatments for alcohol as determined by individual need.